notsebastiano/GP_algorithm/README.md

 Correlation dimension is a fractal dimension (such as Box-counting dimension or Hausdorff dimension) and it is characteristic of the set of points.
 If an attractor in phase space is being studied, once the attractor is completely unfolded in m dimensions, correlation dimension becomes an invariant and further embeddings in more dimensions do not influence its value, thus remaining constant.

-# Notebook implementation
+# Test Example

-Test of the `grassberg_procaccia` function that implements the G-P algorithm, to estimate the correlation dimension of a set of points in a m dimensional space.
+Test of the `grassberg_procaccia` function (found in `GP_algorithm.py` that implements the G-P algorithm, to estimate the correlation dimension of a set of points in a m dimensional space.
 This code takes in input a timeseries of scalar values and the embedding dimension (m) + time delay (tau) necessary to perform a time-delay embedding in phase space to reconstruct the attractor.
 See: https://en.wikipedia.org/wiki/Takens%27s_theorem for more information regarding the phase space reconstruction.

 Function `grassberg_procaccia` is the main reference for the implementation.
 Some notes: